 Fabrics.
 Strollers for infants will stay relatively clean and free of messes, while your toddler's stroller will go through a whirlwind of crumbs and drink spills daily.
 Do your research and ensure that your stroller features innovative fabric durable enough to last for years but easy to clean quickly.

 Folding mechanisms.
 Many strollers fold for compact storage, but not always in the same way.
 You want one that can fold and unfold in seconds without struggle.
 We award bonus points to folding mechanisms that parents can efficiently operate with just one hand.

 Most strollers have some form of suspension, typically shock-absorbing springs near the wheel assembly itself.
-Consider the type of activity you'll be doing and test this out for yourself in-store to get suspension that works for you.
+Consider the type of activity you’ll be doing and test this out for yourself in-store to get the suspension system that works for you.

 Storage.
 Most strollers have some storage capacity, however specific usefulness varies widely.
 Roomy storage baskets underneath full-size strollers accommodate grocery bags, diaper bags, and more.
 Cup holders also frequently appear on larger models, both for the parent and child.
 Parent organizers are an excellent place to store everyday items like your phone, wallet, or keys.
 Because each stroller is different, explore the ones you're interested in for pouches and cubbies where you can stash valuable baby gear for the road ahead.

 Now that you have a handle on the stroller offerings available and which features fit your needs best, we hope it is less overwhelming—even fun—to pick the right one for you.
 And although we created this guide with thoroughness in mind, we understand if you are still in the research phase.
 That's why we have additional resources on choosing the right stroller, and If you want a nitty-gritty comparison between every stroller in our own stable, we got you covered there, too.